 mere man, claim to be God." -- John 10:32-33

-He was crucified because the Jewish leaders of His day understood Him to be claiming that He
+He was crucified because the Jewish leaders of His day understood Him to be claiming He

 was God.
-They wouldn't have executed him if He had been merely claiming to be some sort of
+They would not have executed him if He had merely claimed to be an angel.
+Someone

 "Son of God" does not mean son in the sense of "office,"